Carreau/ipython-wiki/Dev:-Meeting,-September-2014.md

   - Text editor?
 Terminal? ...
   - Scope limiting exercise on multiuser UX, before we go down the rabbit hole of implementing an entire desktop-in-the-browser or the new Django.
-* Security: multiuser server, colaboratory, etc.
+* Security: multiuser server, colaboratory, remote resources, etc.
 * Static widgets.
 * Notebooks as files: status/needs on nbconvert; diff & merge, etc.
 * Short brainstorm session on nbviewer.